danni-m/redis-timeseries/README.md

   1. `cd src`
   2. `make`
-  3. on your red-server run: `loadmodule redis-tsdb-module.so`
+  3. on your redis-server run: `loadmodule redis-tsdb-module.so`

 ### Tests
 Tests are written in python using the [rmtest](https://github.com/RedisLabs/rmtest) library.